Stock market today: Dow hits a record as Wall Street rallies after the Fed signals rate cuts in 2024

 They both had already been down earlier in the morning, after a report showed prices at the wholesale level were just 0.9% higher in November than a year earlier.
 That was softer than economists expected.

-Such drops in yields and rallies for stocks, though, may be threatening to undo the very future they’re banking on, according to more cautious investors.
+Such drops in yields and rallies for stocks, though, may be threatening to undo the very future investors are banking on, according to more cautious investors.

 Lower yields in the bond market make it easier for U.S. households to get a cheaper mortgage and for U.S. businesses to borrow money to expand.
 Rising stock prices, meanwhile, give stock-owning households more wealth.
 All that could put upward pressure on inflation, which could eventually force the Fed to actually hike rates again, warned Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.